• Skip to primary navigation

 An example of how the security feature work in the Temp Sensor App, portions can be sandboxed within the device and they cannot be tamper with.
 Limited application programming interfaces (APIs) have access to the secure application (the temperature control).
 Non-secure applications can be built on top of the protected control in the same chip.
 If a non-secure application tries to do anything with the secure application, its access to the trusted environment is prevented.

-Filed Under: Featured, Frequently Asked Question (FAQ), Sensor security, Temperature, Touch Sensing Tagged With: arm, EEMBC, Embedded Microprocessor Benchmark Consortium, Microchip Technology, Testonics
+Filed Under: Featured, Frequently Asked Question (FAQ), Temperature Tagged With: arm, EEMBC, Embedded Microprocessor Benchmark Consortium, Microchip Technology, Testonics

 Primary Sidebar